 Automated drip campaigns are great for welcoming new users and boosting engagement on your WordPress site.
 You can use them to guide your users along a specific journey.

-In this article, we’ll show you how to setup automated drip notifications in WordPress using both push notifications and email notifications.
+In this article, we will show you how to set up automated drip notifications in WordPress using both push notifications and email notifications.

 When Should You Use Automated Drip Notifications in WordPress?

 Drip notifications are automated messages that are sent to your subscribers, usually in the form of a push notification or an email.

 These messages are part of a series, and they are automatically triggered to send at a predefined interval.
 In other words, they are ‘dripped’ to your subscribers over time rather than ‘poured out’ all at once.

 You can use drip campaigns to promote a product, get more pageviews on your WordPress blog, build a relationship with your users, increase sales, and even teach a course over a specific period of time.

 Here are a few use cases to get the most out of automated drip campaigns in WordPress: